justahuman1/blackboard_scraper/README.md

   This prevents the thread from moving forward.
 This is due to the interaction from the main thread to the downloader thread.
 The bug cannot be fixed from the front-end and is currently being patched by [Selenium](https://sqa.stackexchange.com/questions/3185/firefox-browser-launches-blank-page-while-running-tests-via-selenium).
 The only way to bypass this is to manually close the tab, so be wary if this happens to you.
 I tried to bypass this via def tabNormalizer().

+- Terminal opens on start

+  Not a bug,but a part of the Selenium process.
+I have read that it is possible to disable but I have not gotten to doing that yet.

 <hr />